binarynonsense/bn-blog/_posts/2013-05-15-micro-review-godfather-2-pc.md

 ---

-An open world game that focuses on building an empire: extorting businesses, attacking rival families, defending your territory...
+An open world game that focuses on building a criminal empire: extorting businesses, attacking rival families, defending your territory...
 In general, it's entertaining but some of the things you have to do quickly get quite repetitive.

 ![screenshot]({{ site.baseurl }}/images/posts/godfather2_01.jpg)